 - Site 1 is located on the main stem Salt River near the Riverside Ranch Barn and a telephone pole adjacent to the main road.
-Seine the main channel from approximately 150 feet up stream of the telephone pole down to the pole.
-Set minnow trap under telephone line. - Site 3 is located at the confluence of the S1 slough and a left bank tide gated drainage channel not depicted in blue line on the map.
-Seine both the S1 slough and runoff channel.
-Set minnow trap in slough upstream of the confluence. - Site 7 is associated with a piece of placed large woody debris (LWD) in the S1 slough.
-Seine 100 feet on either side of the LWD.
-Place minnow trap in close proximity to the LWD. - Site 8 is associated with a goby lift on a branch of the S1 slough.
-Seine from the lift to the upstream end of the excavated channel.
-Place minnow trap in the middle of the channel above the goby lift. - Site 9 is associated with a goby lift on a branch of the S1 Slough.
-Seine from the lift to the upstream end of the excavated channel.
-Place minnow trap in the middle of the channel above the goby lift. - Site 10 is on the main stem Salt River between the mouths of the two sloughs.
+Seine the main channel from approximately 150 feet up stream of the telephone pole down to the pole. - Site 3 is located at the confluence of the S1 slough and a left bank tide gated drainage channel not depicted in blue line on the map.
+Seine both the S1 slough and runoff channel. - Site 7 is associated with a piece of placed large woody debris (LWD) in the S1 slough.
+Seine 100 feet on either side of the LWD. - Site 8 is associated with a goby lift on a branch of the S1 slough.
+Seine from the lift to the upstream end of the excavated channel. - Site 9 is associated with a goby lift on a branch of the S1 Slough.
+Seine from the lift to the upstream end of the excavated channel. - Site 10 is on the main stem Salt River between the mouths of the two sloughs.
 Seine 150 feet of the river channel and place minnow trap in the middle of the channel. - Site 14 is located on a branch of the N1 Slough.
-Seine last 150 feet of the channel and place minnow trap in the middle of the seine section. - Site 15 is on main stem of the N1 slough upstream of the second left bank branch.
-Seine 150 feet above confluence with slough branch.
-Place minnow trap in N1 slough adjacent to site stake. - Site 17 is associated with a piece of placed LWD on the main stem of the N1 Slough.
-Seine 100 feet on both sides of the LWD.
-Place minnow trap in close proximity to the LWD. - Site 18 is on the main stem of the Salt River near the confluence with Cutoff Slough.
-Seine 150' of slough and place minnow trap at site stake. - Site 19 is on the main stem of the Salt River just upstream of the confluences with the N1 Slough.
-Seine the 150 feet above the confluence and place the minnow trap in the main stem Salt River at the confluence with N1 Slough.
+Seine last 150 feet of the channel. - Site 15 is on main stem of the N1 slough upstream of the second left bank branch.
+Seine 150 feet above confluence with slough branch. - Site 17 is associated with a piece of placed LWD on the main stem of the N1 Slough.
+Seine 100 feet on both sides of the LWD. - Site 18 is on the main stem of the Salt River near the confluence with Cutoff Slough.
+Seine 150' of slough. - Site 19 is on the main stem of the Salt River just upstream of the confluences with the N1 Slough.
+Seine the 150 feet above the confluence. - Site 20 is located at the confluence of Reas Creek.
+Seine in the main Salt River channel across the mouth of Reas Creek.
+Seine up the Reas Creek wood weirs (step pools) to the outfall of the box culvert.

-3. OBSERVATIONS
+3. Observations